Kindred Creatures

 It comes down to how we train.

-'Positive always’ means that training methods are intentionally NEVER threatening or painful.
-It also means that the dog’s point of view/experience (emotional, mental and physical) in real time (moment-to-moment) is relevant, respected and informs the training process (i.e. what and how and for how long we train) and its effectiveness (facilitates motivation and reinforcement).
+Positive ALWAYS means that training methods are NEVER intentionally threatening or painful.
+The dog's point of view/experience (emotional, mental and physical) moment-to-moment, is relevant, respected and informs the training process.

-The dog decides what is reinforcing.
+The dog decides what is reinforcing

 Learning to ‘read’ our dogs' body language is how we come to know our dog's point of view in any given instant, and is integral to positive handling and training.
 Body language is canine communication.
 It lives in the movement, position and degree of tension or looseness of body parts--ears, tail, eyes, mouth, body posture.